FertigLab/PacVAX2_pancvaxICI_scRNAseq/README.md

 ### Starting Raw Data

-Raw data for single-cell RNA-seq and TCR-seq can be downloaded from -----.
+Raw data for single-cell RNA-seq and TCR-seq can be downloaded from NIH GEO using accession [GSE244992](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE244992).
 Sequencing alignment was conducted with 10x Genomics CellRanger v4.0.0 using the mm10 reference genome.
 The resulting counts matrix should be stored in

 ```
 data/filtered_bc_matrix/barcodes.tsv.gz